 5. Paddington Reservoir Gardens

-The state heritage-listed Paddington Reservoir Gardens presents an interesting mix of immaculate gardens and industrial and urban history.
+The state heritage-listed Paddington Reservoir Gardens offers a fascinating blend of pristine gardens and industrial urban history.

-Opened in 2009 in its current form, the site has been able to restore much of the original reservoir’s foundations, with boardwalks and garden beds built in and around it.
+Opened in 2009 in its current form, the site has preserved much of the original reservoir’s foundations, incorporating boardwalks and garden beds throughout the space.

-As small as Paddington Reservoir Gardens may be, the beautifully architected design and intriguing history make this spot a must-visit.
+Although Paddington Reservoir Gardens is relatively small, its beautifully architected design and intriguing history make it a must-visit destination.

 Paddington Reservoir Gardens | |